Positivity Preserving Density Matrix Minimization at Finite Temperatures via Square Root: Introduction

-Despite their usefulness, a vast majority of the linear-scaling methods are focused on obtaining the density matrix describing zero-temperature states, i.e., the ground state of the system.
-To address this gap, we present methods for calculating $\hat\rho$ at a finite temperature for electronic systems that are in the grand canonical or canonical ensembles.
+Despite their usefulness, the vast majority of the linear-scaling methods are focused on obtaining the density matrix describing zero-temperature states, i.e., the ground state of the system.
+However, in recent years there has been a great deal of interest in the development of methods for calculating $\hat\rho$ at finite temperature~\cite{PhysRevB.51.9455, niklasson_2003, Niklasson2008, pratapa_2016, aarons_perspective_2016, mniszewski_linear_2019, mohr_efficient_2017, aarons_electronic_2018}, including stochastic methods~\cite{PhysRevB.97.115207, Baer2022}.
+Density Functional Theory calculations at finite temperature~\cite{PhysRev.137.A1441,10.1103/PhysRevA.37.2809,PhysRevA.37.2821} are a requirement for the study of warm dense matter~\cite{10.1007/978-3-319-04912-0_2}, may be used to describe static correlation~\cite{Chai2012, Grimme2015, Filatov2015}, can accelerate convergence of self-consistent field methods~\cite{Rabuck1999}, or be employed for studying chemical reactions~\cite{mniszewski_linear_2019}.
+To contribute to this growing body of work, we present methods for calculating $\hat\rho$ at a finite temperature for electronic systems that are in the grand canonical or canonical ensembles.

-Our methods are based on the density matrix minimization (DMM) class of linear-scaling methods.
-Generally speaking, these DMM methods attain linear scaling by taking advantage of the fact that the density matrix $\hat\rho$ is localized, i.e., for orbitals $\phi_i$ and $\phi_j$, the element $\hat\rho_{ij} \rightarrow 0$ as the distance between them $R_{ij} \rightarrow \infty$.
-This means that the density matrix can be truncated so that elements where $R_{ij} > R_c$ are set to zero.
-The appropriate choice for $R_c$ will differ between insulators and metals.
-In general, metallic systems will require a larger value of $R_c$ to obtain accurate results because their orbitals have longer ranges than insulator systems.